marklogic-community/marklogic-state-conductor/state-conductor-dataservices/README.md

 The `generateStateConductorProxy` gradle task is used to generate the Java service proxy for the State Conductor.

 The proxy service provides the follow functions:
-* `createJob` - creates a State Conductor Job
+* `createExecution` - creates a State Conductor Execution
-* `getJobs` - returns a list of Job documents to be processed
+* `getExecution` - returns a list of Execution documents to be processed
-* `processJob` - invokes the State Conductor processing of a job
+* `processExecution` - invokes the State Conductor processing of a exection

 ## Testing
 From the root of the State Conductor project, execute the `mlDeploy` and `test` gradle tasks.